08 – PITCH DECK FINANCIALS SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 My History:

-One of my responsibilities as an Executive Coach is helping company founders with the creation of their Investor Pitch Deck.
-Throughout my career, I have created and reviewed many Investor Pitch Decks.
-Some of our team’s Investor Pitch decks, especially early in my startup career, upon reflection, were “horrible.”
+One of my responsibilities as an executive coach is to assist company founders with creating their investor pitch deck.
+Throughout my career, I have made and reviewed many investor pitch decks.
+Upon reflection, some of our team’s investor pitch decks, especially early in my startup career, were “horrible.”

-Sometimes our teams were successful in raising monies from investors.
-Many times they were not.
+Sometimes, our teams were successful in raising money from investors.
+Many times, they were not.

 I never thought that the content and presentation style of the investor pitch deck might be hurting us.
-Boy, was I ever wrong!
-By working with many investors, I’ve learned what they want in an Investor Pitch Deck.
-In my last company, we raised $87M over rounds A, B, and C.
+Boy, was I ever wrong?
+Working with many investors taught me what they want in an investor pitch deck.
+In my last company, we raised $87 million over rounds A, B, and C.

-So in this series and an upcoming book, I look to share my hard-learned lessons from 20+ years of being an Entrepreneur.
+So, in this series and an upcoming book, I look to share my hard-learned lessons from 20+ years of being an entrepreneur.

 The Investor Pitch Deck Series:

-In this series you will learn the order and the importance of each of the following Pitch Deck Slides:
+In this series, you will learn the order and importance of each of the following pitch deck slides:

-This 10-part series covers the ideal content, order, and flow of the ten Investor Pitch Deck Slides.
-You’ll have learned how to craft your story into a successful ten-page Investor Pitch Deck that can get you funded!
+This 10-part series covers the ten investor pitch deck slides’ ideal content, order, and flow.
+You’ll have learned how to craft your story into a successful ten-page investor pitch deck that can get you funded!

-When an Entrepreneur is putting together their Investor Pitch Deck, they usually assemble a hoard of information.
-Sadly, often what they construct is a “book” that is 20, 30, even as much as 80 pages in length!
-Most of us humans have a very short attention span.
-Even ad networks know that most ads longer than 30 seconds in length don’t work with consumers.
-For Investors, the successful length of an Investor Pitch Deck is about ten pages and 7-15 minutes in presentation length.
+When an entrepreneur assembles their investor pitch deck, they usually make a hoard of information.
+Sadly, they often construct a “book” that is 20, 30, or even as much as 80 pages in length!
+Most of us humans have a concise attention span.
+Even ad networks know that most ads over 30 seconds don’t work with consumers.
+A successful investor pitch deck should have ten pages and a presentation duration of seven to fifteen minutes.

 Pitch Deck Financials Slide – Why Important?

-Pitch Deck Financials Slide – Content
+Pitch Deck Financials Slide: Content

 Pitch Deck Financials Slide – What’s Your Story?

-Presentation: We Can Read or Listen – Not Both!
+Presentation: We Can Read or Listen—Not Both!

-Most of us humans can either “Read” or “Listen,” but cannot do both at the same time.
-Your Pitch Deck slide presentation exists to support “the story” you are going to be telling your audience.
-Does your Investor Pitch Deck has a lot of words, charts with numbers, or distracting images?
-Then your audience is going to switch their brain into “reading mode” and out of “listening mode.”
-As soon as that happens, you’ve lost your audience and will struggle to get them back to listening to YOU!
-To avoid this, use mostly images and as few words as possible, usually in bullet form.
-So absolutely, positively NO SENTENCES!
+Most humans can “read” or “listen,” but we cannot do both simultaneously.
+Your Pitch Deck slide presentation exists to support “the story” you will be telling your audience.
+Does your investor pitch deck have a lot of words, charts with numbers, or distracting images?
+Then, your audience will switch their brains into “reading mode” and out of “listening mode.”
+As soon as that happens, you’ve lost your audience and will struggle to get them back to listening to you!
+To avoid this, use primarily images and as few words as possible, usually in bullet form.
+So absolutely, positively, no sentences!

 Conclusion